Education

 Do not be too much judgmental.
 Listen to the person with an open mind (Vaughan, 2013).

-Avoid making fake promises which cannot be fulfilled by assuring the patient that the story will be kept secret (Willis, 2010).
+Avoid making fake promises that cannot be fulfilled by assuring the patient that the story will be kept secret (Willis, 2010).

-In conclusion, there are many factors which may create a group of patients experiencing vulnerability, discrimination, and inequality in service provision (Willis, 2010).
-As have seen in this study, it is very clear that these factors range from social factors, economic factors, and even religious factors.
-Some factors may not be experienced in the same manner globally like racial factor, however, are experienced in some parts of the world in greater magnitude.
+In conclusion, there are many factors that may create a group of patients experiencing vulnerability, discrimination, and inequality in service provision (Willis, 2010).
+As seen in this study, it is very clear that these factors range from social factors, economic factors, and even religious factors.
+Some factors may not be experienced in the same manner globally, like racial factors; however, they are experienced in some parts of the world in greater magnitude.

 HCPC (2016) Standards of conduct, performance and ethics.
 Available at: http://www.hcpc-uk.org/assets/documents/10004EDFStandardsofconduct,performanceandethics.pdf (Accessed: 9 July 2016).